 Founded in 1920, the temple is popularly known as the Tiong Bahru Monkey God Temple.
 Trustees of this Temple claim that this was the very first temple in Singapore to be dedicated to the worship of the Monkey God.
 Its location, Eng Hoon Street, was one of the earliest streets in the Tiong Bahru Estate to be developed.

-Walk to the end of Eng Hoon Street and you will see the CTE, that separates Tiong Bahru from the site of the Singapore General Hospital.
-In the past, without the CTE, they were linked and the reason why they were both the old and the new cemetery sites.
+Walk to the end of Eng Hoon Street, and you’ll see the Central Expressway (CTE), which now separates Tiong Bahru from Singapore General Hospital.
+In the past, before the CTE was built, the two areas were directly connected—both originally serving as old and new cemetery sites.

 6. The Pre-War Architecture of Tiong Bahru